Package Torello.Java

 Parameters:

-directory - This must be a "directory" not a "file" instance of public class FileNode or an exception shall be thrown.
+directory - This must be a "directory" not a "file" instance of class FileNode, or an exception shall throw.
 If this class is a directory, then every file that is currently in this directory shall be copied to the 'targetDirectory' - and then deleted from this directory.
-This parameter may not be null.
+This parameter may not be null, or NPE will throw.

 targetDirectory - Where the files shall be moved.
 This must be a valid directory as well, or else a FileNotFoundException shall throw.
 This method will not create this directory if it does not exist.
 See method java.io.File.mkdirs() for information on how to create files on the file-system.

-filter - This parameter may be null, but if it is not, each file will be tested by this java-lambda for identifying whether or not it meets the "accept" or "reject" interface before moving is performed.
+filter - This parameter may be null, but if it is not, each file will be tested to see whether or not it meets this User-Specified "accept or reject" criteria before moving is performed.

-FILTER PREDICATE BEHAVIOR: This filter Predicate<FileNode> will return TRUE to indicate that the file in question should be moved, and FALSE if no move is needed.
+Filter Predicate Behavior: This filter (Predicate<FileNode>) should return TRUE to indicate that the file in question needs to be moved.
+This filter-Predicate must return FALSE if a move isn't necessary.

-a - This parameter may be null, but if it is not, then debugging / logging / informational messages will be sent to this output.
-This parameter expects an implementation of Java's interface java.lang.Appendable which allows for a wide range of options when logging intermediate messages.
+a - An output log, for debugging & logging informational messages.
+This parameter may be null, and if so, it will be silently ignored.
+This expects an implementation of Java's java.lang.Appendable interface which allows for a wide range of options when logging intermediate messages.

 Returns: